Background I was exposed to Chinkee Tan's teaching videos on Youtube when I was searching for financial…

 - Tolda Kansi & Talaba

-What Locals Usually Do
+Where Locals Usually Hang-out

 As locals, we visit iconic / tourist places when we have visitors but there are some things we usually do when we are just the ones around.
 Below are some eating and entertainment areas of locals.
 Things that are within the daily budget and where other locals usually hang around too.